 The Lord Jesus said in the book of Matthew chapter 6 verse 19 to 21 that, “Do not store up for yourselves treasures on earth, where moths and vermin destroy, and where thieves break in and steal.
 But store up for yourselves treasures in heaven, where moths and vermin do not destroy, and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.”
 Basically you spend your money on the things that you desire and have in your heart.
 Just look where your money is going, notice where you spend your money on and you will know what is truly in your heart.

-Remember, men make money, and not vise versa.
+Remember, men make money, and not vice versa.
 Meaning that when it is gone or it’s not there in our lives, it doesn’t mean we are done, that’s it for us.
 It simply means we can make it again.
 And if we trust God and put God first, we can make it without being dishonest, and use it properly as God wants us too.

 Men make money to serve them.
 So it’s up to us to decide every day what is it we want money to serve us for.

 If you enjoyed this post, feel free to share, comment, and like.
 I would like to hear from you.